Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Martial Arts or "The Boondock Saints 3"

 Flanery says he will always be a master of Jiu-Jitsu and trains even when he goes to movie locations worldwide.
-But, it’s The Boondock Saints movies which have placed him in the glare of publicity.
+But, The Boondock Saints movies have placed him in the glare of publicity.

-Surprisingly, with the grandeur and opulence of the movie business, Flanery places martial arts ahead of his film career.
+Surprisingly, with the grandeur and luxury of the movie business, Flanery places martial arts ahead of his film career.
 He drives his desire to maintain his mastery of Jiu-Jitsu and shares his craft with his students.
 If you ever want to meet up with him, you can visit him at his Jiu-Jitsu academy in Hollywood.

 © 2016 Kenna McHugh